L1Cafe/sys-design/easy/dns.md

 # Describe DNS

 DNS stands for Domain Name System.
-It is a distributed database that allows the resolution of human-readable hostnamesinto IP addresses, but it can have other targets, such as other hostnames.
+It is a distributed database that allows the resolution of human-readable hostnames into IP addresses, but it can have other targets, such as other hostnames.

 ## How DNS is organised